 The exports to the SACU area were made to Pelican and MIS.
-Neither these parties were related to the exporter during the POI.
+Neither of these parties were related companies to the exporter during the POI.
+Export sales invoices were used as basis to calculate weighted average export prices.

 Adjustments to export prices